ArdieWijaya/ardiewijaya/README.md

 - ⚡ Fun fact: ...
 -->

-Designer, Dreamer, Realizer.
-Designing the future through technology.
+Hello everyone, Ardie is a half designer & half developer.
+The thinker, the dreamer, and the enabler.
+Aspire to design & develop a better future through technology.

-Hi, I'm Ardie.
-I'm an enthusiast and highly interested in Product Design (UX and UI), and I believe in design as a bridge to solve human problems.
-I strongly believe in human-centered design that's compelling and purposeful.
-I have a great understanding of Product Design, Technology, and Business that goes functional, measurable, and reliable.
+Ardie is currently a generalist, aiming to be a specialist in every field he ventures into and highly passionate in everything he does.
+Ardie is currently seeking new opportunities and roles relating to Front End Web Development and Product Management to improve his knowledge further and expand his network.

-I'm a designer with a background in engineering; hence I can think systematically and in an abstract or high-level view.
-I also like to map plans and set clear goals in advance to find the best decision and spend my time most effectively.
+View Ardie's digital footprint 👉 https://znap.link/ardiewijaya

-I believe that every time problem arises, there will also be solutions.
+Ardie is currently in his final year pursuing a bachelor's degree in Computer Science from Bina Nusantara University (Binus).

-View my digital footprint 👉 https://znap.link/ardiewijaya
+Ardie also loves to talk about: Trading, Investment, Entrepreneurship, and some thought-provoking ideas.

-I'm currently in my final year pursuing a bachelor's degree in Computer Science from Bina Nusantara University (Binus).
+Hit me up 👊